Skip to Main Site Navigation Skip to Content Skip to Footer

 Back To Top

-Teaching and Learning Conversations (TLCs) are faculty-led conversations about specific teaching strategies.
+Teaching and Learning Conversations (TLCs) are faculty-led conversations about specific teaching strategies, typically held over lunch.
 They are designed to:

 • Provide Eastern teaching faculty with an opportunity to explore new pedagogical ideas and consider how they might adapt those ideas in their own teaching.